 Looking for a fun, new way to colour your eggs for Easter this year?
 Decorating Easter eggs with liquid watercolours is a whole lot of fun!
-The results are gorgeous, and the process is really easy, making this a great Easter activity for toddlers right through to teens.
+The results are gorgeous, and the process is really easy, making this a great Easter activity for preschoolers right through to teens.

-I’m so excited to share my latest egg colouring adventure with you!
-Today, we decorated a bunch of eggs with liquid watercolours, and I couldn’t be happier with the results!
+Today, we coloured a new batch of eggs with using liquid watercolours, and I couldn’t be happier with the results!

 To decorate Easter eggs with liquid watercolours, you’ll need: